-We are a provider of software products and subscription services for the global property and casualty ("P&C") industry.
+We are a provider of software products and subscriptions for the global property and casualty ("P&C") industry.
 Our software serves as a technology platform for P&C insurance primary carriers.
-Guidewire InsurancePlatformTM consists of applications to support core operations, data management and analytics, and digital engagement, and is connected to numerous data sources and third party applications.
+Guidewire InsurancePlatformTM consists of applications to support core operations, data management and analytics, and digital engagement, and is connected to numerous data sources and third-party applications.
 Our applications are designed to work together to strengthen our customers' ability to adapt and succeed in a rapidly changing market.
-Guidewire InsurancePlatformTM and Guidewire InsuranceNowTM provide core transactional systems of record supporting the entire insurance lifecycle, including product definition, distribution, underwriting, policy holder services and claims management.
-Guidewire InsuranceSuite is a highly configurable and sclable system comprised primarily of three applications enable digital sales, onmi-channel service and enhanced claims experiences for policyholders, agents, vendor partners and field personnel.
-The applications and services of Guidewire InsurancePlatform can be deployed on-premise or use of field work is a cloud-based system that offers policy, billing, and claims management functionality to insurers that prefer an all-in-one solution.
-Our data and analytics applications enable insurers to manage data more effectively and gain insights into their business.
-Our digital engagement applications enable digital sales, onmi-channel service and enhanced claims experiences for policyholders, agents, vendor partners and field personnel.
-The applications and services of Guidewire InsurancePlatform can be deployed on-premise, in the cloud or in a hybrid mode.
-To support P&C insurers globally, we have localized, and will continue to localize, our software for use in a variety of international regulatory, language and currency environments.
+Guidewire InsuranceSuiteTM and Guidewire InsuranceNowTM provide core transactional systems of record supporting the entire insurance lifecycle, including product definition, distribution, underwriting, policy-holder services, and claims management.
+Guidewire InsuranceSuite is a highly configurable and scalable system primarily comprised of three applications (ClaimCenter, PolicyCenter and BillingCenter) that can be licensed separately or together and can be deployed on-premise or in the cloud.
+Guidewire InsuranceNow is a cloud-based system that offers policy, billing, and claims management functionality to insurers that prefer an all-in-one solution.
+Our data and analytics applications enable insurers to manage data more effectively, gain insights into their business, and underwrite new and evolving risks.
+Our digital engagement applications enable digital sales, omni-channel service and enhanced claims experiences for policyholders, agents, vendor partners, and field personnel.
+The applications and services of Guidewire InsurancePlatform can be deployed in the cloud, on-premise, or in a hybrid mode.
+To support P&C insurers globally, we have localized, and will continue to localize, our software for use in a variety of international regulatory, language, and currency environments.

 We sell our products to a wide variety of global P&C insurers ranging from some of the largest global insurance carriers or their subsidiaries to national and regional carriers.
-Our customer engagement is led by our direct sales model and supported by our system integrator ("SI") partners.
+Our customer engagement is led by our direct sales team and supported by our system integrator ("SI") partners.
 We maintain and continue to grow our sales and marketing efforts globally, and maintain regional sales centers in the Americas, Europe and Asia.
 Strong customer relationships are a key driver of our success given the long-term nature of our engagements and the importance of customer references for new sales.
-We continue to focus on deepening our customer relationships through continued successful product implementations, robust product support.
+We continue to focus on deepening our customer relationships through continued successful product implementations, robust product support, strategic engagement on new products and technologies, and ongoing account management.

 Our sales cycles for new and existing customers remain protracted as customers are deliberate and the decision making and product evaluation process is long.
-These evaluation periods can extend further if the customer purchases multiple products, which is common; or assesses the benefits of a cloud-based subscription in addition to our more traditional term licensing models.
-Sales to new customers also involve extensive customer due diligence and reference checks.
+These evaluation periods can extend further if the customer purchases multiple products or assesses the benefits of a cloud-based subscription in addition to our more traditional on-premises licensing models.
+Sales to new customers also involve extensive customer dudiligence and reference checks.
 We must earn credibility with each successful implementation as we expand our sales operations, market products that have been acquired or newly introduced, and expand the ways we deliver our software.
 The success of our sales efforts relies on continued improvements and enhancements to our current products, the introduction of new products, and the continued development of relevant local content and the automated tools that we believe are optimal for updating that content.